Ivenyang/cocos-docs/manual/framework/native/gui/label/v3/en.md

-#Improve Label in Cocos2d-x-3.0
+#Improved Label in Cocos2d-x-3.0

-Before the Cocos2d-x-3.0, there are three classes that can add text label on layers and sprites,which are CCLabelTTF, CCLabelBMFont and CCLabelAtlas.
+Before Cocos2d-x 3.0 released, the text label can be added to layer by three classes-CCLabelTTF, CCLabelBMFont and CCLabelAtlas.

-Cocos2d-x 3.0 makes some improvements, it keeps compatible with previous version, keep LabelTTF, LabelBMFont and LabelAtlas with minor changes and also provides another class named Label to handling text rendering.
+Though Cocos2d-x 3.0 have improved, it keeps compatible with previous version.

-So there are four classes that can add text label: Label, LabelTTF, LabelBMFont and LabelAtlas.
-The new Label in v3.0 works with freetype and gives you the same visual effect on different platforms.
-It's quicker than previous version with cache strategy.

-And also it offers tracing, shadow and many more features to be ready to put aside your LabelTTF and LabelBMFont.
+With cache strategy's help you can speed up your game.

-Changes:
+## Changes:

-1. Remove the CC prefix of class, struct and macro.
-Remove Hungarian naming convention, such as m, p, etc.
+1. Removed CC prefix of classes, structures and macros.
+Removed Hungarian naming convention, such as m, p, etc.
-2. Change certain data type of parameters and return type in the member functions.
+2. Changed certain data type of parameters and return value type in member functions.
 For example, char was replaced by string, unsigned int was replaced by long, etc.
-3. Change the name and attribute values ​​of some enum types;
+3. Changed the name and attribute values ​​of some enum types.
-4. Add const modifier to member function, such as `float getFontSize() const;`, improving the robustness of the program.
+4. Added const modifier to member function, such as `float getFontSize() const;`, improving the robustness of the program.

-## Similar changes
+## Similar changes of old CCLabel

 ### 1.Comparison of the inheritance relationship
-1.In v3.0 version ,all classes have removed the CC prefix and also remove the CCCopying class.
+In v3.0 version, all classes have removed CC prefix and also remove the CCCopying class.
 Such as:

-CCLabelTTF and LabelTTF
+#### CCLabelTTF and LabelTTF

 ![](./res/classcocos2d_1_1_c_c_label_t_t_f.png)

 ![](./res/classcocos2d_1_1_label_t_t_f.png)

-### 2.The definition of Horizontal alignment and vertical alignment are changed
+### 2. The definition of Horizontal alignment and vertical alignment are changed

-In V2.x version
+#### In V2.x version

 ```
 	static CCLabelTTF * create(const char *string, const char *fontName, float fontSize,